sbalmt/xcheme/documents/operators.md

 #### Symbol record

-The `symbol` record operator is a unary operator used when you want to put a new symbol into the symbol table after evaluating its operand as `true`.
+The `symbol` record operator is a unary operator used when we want to put a new symbol into the symbol table after evaluating its operand as `true`.

 Syntax: